 Now, as you would use a simple ruler to measure the length of a tangible object, there are many tools for companies looking at how to measure impact.
 If you’re wondering what social impact metrics are suitable for your organization, you should consider a few aspects.

-Secondly, to choose the right social impact metrics, you will need to know how you want to depict your measurements.
+Secondly, to choose the right social impact metrics, you must know how you want to depict your measurements.
 This depends on your target audience and the complexity of your measurements.

 Once you identify these aspects correctly, you can choose the social impact investing tools you want to use for your organization.